-We did not grant any restricted stock shares during the three months ended September 30, 2022 or September 30, 2021.
-No restricted stock shares were forfeited during the three months ended September 30, 2021, 16,332 restricted stock shares were forfeited.
-Our net income included stock-based compensation expense in connection with prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2022.
-Our net income included stock based compensation expense in connection with the vesting of prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2021.
+We did not grant any restricted stock shares during the three or six months ending December 31, 2022 or December 31, 2021.
+No restricted stock shares were forfeited during the three or six months ended December 31, 2022.
+During the three months ended December 31, 2021, 2,100 restricted stock shares were forfeited.
+During the six months ended December 31, 2021, 18,432 restricted stock shares were forfeited.
+Our net income included stock-based compensation expense in connection with prior restricted stock grants of approximately \$0.2 million for the three months ended December 31, 2022.
+Our net income included stock based compensation expense in connection with the vesting of prior restricted stock grants of approximately \$0.2 million for the six months ended December 31, 2022.
+Our net income included stock based compensation expense in connection with the vesting of prior restricted stock grants of approximately \$0.2 million for the three months ended December 31, 2021 and \$0.5 million for the six months ended December 31, 2022.
+Our net income included stock based compensation expense in connection with the vesting of prior restricted stock grants of approximately \$0.2 million for the three months ended December 31, 2021 and \$0.5 million for the six months ended December 31, 2021.